o-bots7160/scouting/README.md

 # NOTE
-We changed to github pages.
-Please use https://frc2713.github.io/QRScout/ until we redirect http://scout.redhawkrobotics.org
+This was originally forked from (https://github.com/FRC2713/QRScout).

 # QRScout
 A QR Code Based Scouting System for FRC